 This section has illustrated only a few of the macro statements, such as %MACRO and %IF-%THEN.
 Many other macro statements exist, some of which are valid in open code, while others are valid only in macro definitions.
-For a complete list of macro statements, refer to "Macro Statements" on page 147.
+For a complete list of macro statements, see "Macro Statements" on page 154.